riu-rd/SBNC-Sales-Tracker/README.md

 - do <strong>npm install</strong> to initialize node_modules
 - check if the .env file is initialized.
-- Use .env.example as template to setup .env (.env.example to .env)
+- Use .env.example as template to setup .env (.env.example to .env) (use 8080 as port for convenience)
 - Create a .env file or convert .env.example to .env
 - Type <strong>npm run dev</strong> to run backend.
-- Wait for the backend to connect to the cloud MongoDB database and listen on port <the port you specified in .env> (See console)
+- Wait for the backend to connect to the cloud MongoDB database and listen on port 8080 (See console)
 - Keep the backend server online so frontend can connect.
 Open a new terminal window for frontend.

 ### 3. Go to the FRONTEND directory (cd frontend)